Houston Astros Vs. Tampa Bay Rays MLB American League Divisional Round Game 5 Preview

 After digging themselves out of an 0-2 hole in the American League Divisional Series against the Houston Astros, the Tampa Bay Rays look to seal the deal in Game 5 and move on to the New York Yankees in the American League Championship.
-Rays’ Pitcher Tyler Glasnow takes the mound and has full permission to pitch into the later stages of the game, according to a report by Sports Illustrated, but it has to be assumed that the committee approach that saw Tampa Bay win consecutive games against the 107-win Astros to make an appearance in the pivotal game.
+Rays’ Pitcher Tyler Glasnow takes the mound and has full permission to pitch into the later stages of the game, according to a report by Sports Illustrated, but it has to be assumed that the committee approach that saw Tampa Bay win consecutive games against the 107-win Astros will make an appearance in the pivotal game.

 The Astros appeared to be cruising into the American League Championship after taking the first two games of the series as they sought their second World Series victory in three years.
 However, since the series moved to Tropicana Field in St. Petersburg, Florida, the Astros offense that dominated the regular season has been frustrated by the Rays’ pitching setup.
-According to the Sports Illustrated report, Houston’s hitting number has dropped from a.274 batting average in the regular season to.241 in the divisional round, a.352 on-base percentage to.294, a.495 slugging percentage drop to.391, and their.848 on-base plus slugging fall to.685.
+According to the Sports Illustrated report, Houston’s hitting number has dropped from a 0.274 batting average in the regular season to 0.241 in the divisional round, a 0.352 on-base percentage to 0.294, a 0.495 slugging percentage drop to 0.391, and their 0.848 on-base plus slugging fall to 0.685.
 If the Astros want to keep their World Series dreams alive, they are going to have to learn how to cope with a deep and diverse Rays’ bullpen and do so fast.

 Tonight.
 Win or go home.#StayHungry pic.twitter.com/8O3nziKKHy